Axemay/Axemay/README.md

 <p>In my previous career I had the opportunity to improve my soft skills, such as proactivity, communication,  teamwork and leadership. </p>

 <p>Now, I am dedicated to learn and developer the essential hard skills to work in Front-End development.
-In order to achieve that objective, I am working in personal projects and challenges that I find on the internet.
+In order to achieve that goal, I am working in personal projects and challenges that I find on the internet.
 In addition, I am working to improve my english (intermediate) and french (beginer) skills.</p>

 <p>When I'm not studying or working, I spend time playing videogame and board games with friends, watching movies and TV series or reading a book.</p>